vishals-jsp/IBLAPIAutomation/README.md

 - Navigate to project root directory <IBLAPIAutomation>

-- Execute the commands below
+- Execute bellow command which will build node-modules and dependent libraries

+  > npm install

-- npm install (This command will build node-modules and dependent libraries)
+- Execute bellow command which will build node-modules and dependent libraries

-- npx cucumber-js (This command will start the cucumber test execution)
+  > npx cucumber-js

-# Schedule Metadata Functioanal manual tests
+# Schedule Metadata Functional manual tests

 - Functional Manual tests are available in the filepath .../IBLAPIAutomation/manual_tests/manual-tests.feature